Bakhytjan Sagintayev: 2022 Kazakh unrest

 During the 2022 Kazakh unrest, Sagintayev addressed Almaty residents regarding the situation, in which he claimed that city had been taken under the control by the authorities and urged everyone not to succumb to "provocations and lawlessness" after riots had broken out on the night of 4 January 2022 which resulted in the state of emergency being introduced.

 Despite Sagintayev's words, unrest continued getting worse in Almaty, leading to gunfire exchange in the streets, widespread looting of stores and banks, as well as administrative and television station buildings being burned down.
 It was reported that Sagintayev on the evening of 6 January had come under gunfire while being inside the car, resulting in his driver being hit by a bullet while Sagintayev was left uninjured, managing to flee the scene with the bullet-stricken driver.
 According to Sagintayev himself, he claimed that the incident was an assassination attempt, describing it as "organized terrorist actions".

 On 8 January 2022, just days after staying out of public eye, Sagintayev made his reappearance at the meeting from where he instructed city officials to start clearing neighbourhoods occupied by the armed militants, as well as normalize the situation with food supply and security.

 Following the unrest, a petition calling for Sagintayev's dismissal was launched, upon which gained thousands of signatures in just few hours.
 From there, Sagintayev was criticized for failing to boost morale to the city residents, refusing to go on air with an appeal and staying out of public for days during the riots.
 In response, Sagintayev asserted that "every criticism is helpful" and that his understanding of responsibility is to "provide the entire life support system of the city".

+Eurasian Economic Commission (2024-present)

+On February 1, 2024, he was appointed Chairman of the Board of the Eurasian Economic Commission.